One to Wine - Sustainable Wine Selection

-For our aperitif time, we have the chance to partner with One to Wine, a fabulous wine startup in London run by the wine specialists, Maxime and Charlene!
+For our canapes receptions and on our sustainable grocery eshop, we have the chance to partner with One to Wine, a fabulous wine startup in London run by the wine specialists, Maxime and Charlene!
 We asked them a few questions to learn more about their company...

 1. Could you explain us how you started One to Wine and what is your background?